Skip to main content

 Office of International Student Success and Global Engagement: Provides support with understanding immigration responsibilities, navigating daily life in the U. S., creating educational/social activities, advocating with you, and ensuring you have a positive experience

-• Handshake: Use this resource to: make appointments with our office; submit your resume for a review; apply to jobs both on-campus and off-campus; connect with employers; set your job/internship criteria and receive custom alert notifications to identify employers who are hiring international students; RSVP to events including Networking Knights, Etiquette Dinner, and career fairs
+• CORE: Use this resource to: make appointments with our office; submit your resume for a review; apply to jobs both on-campus and off-campus; connect with employers; set your job/internship criteria and receive custom alert notifications to identify employers who are hiring international students; RSVP to events including Networking Knights, Etiquette Dinner, and career fairs

 • Interstride: Free access to a mobile/desktop app filled with jobs, a profile assessment questionnaire, checklists, videos, news, interviews, and global city/country guides plus the ability to find 8,000+ companies that have sponsored H-1B visas and green cards for international students in various industries